sbyrne13/log-parser/README.md

 # Welcome to the log-parser!

-The purpose of this repository is to allow users to analyse http access logs primarily.
+The primary purpose of this repository is to allow users to analyse http access logs.
 The functionality only extends as far as allowing users to filter the logs on a given IP or a group of IPs from a given CIDR.
 The repo also contains a docker wrapper for this functionality as well as a docker based testsuite.

 ## Prerequisites